 She holds a Joint European MsC in Social Sciences from the University of Amsterdam, University of Deusto and University College Dublin, and a bachelor’s degree in Cultural Anthropology from the University of Bologna.

-In her research, Irene focuses on processes of agrarian transformation and water re-allocation in Maharashtra, India, from a critical feminist perspective.
+In her research, Irene focuses on processes of rural agrarian transformation and water re-allocation in Maharashtra, India, from a critical feminist perspective.
 More specifically, she is studying how changes in water quantity and quality and the shift from subsistence to commercial farming are modifying tenure and labour relations, consumption and migration patterns as well as people’s experiences of and relations to their environment.

 She is interested in experimenting with different ways of theorizing and of doing research-activism, co-imagining and co-enacting more equitable and sustainable human-water relations.